pbedadham/gke-demo/automation-githubactions-workflow/README.md

 Before you begin, ensure you have:

 - A Google Cloud Platform account.
-- Created a Kubernetes configuration file (`kubeconfig`) for authenticating with GKE.
 - Familiarity with basic Kubernetes concepts.
 - Basic knowledge of GitHub Actions.